Taurine…What exactly is it?

 Many people take taurine as a regular supplement due to its amazing health benefits.
 It is very safe and has no known side effects when taken in reasonable doses.
 Technically, it is not an amino acid, but rather an amino sulfonic acid.
 In saying this, it is often referred to as an amino acid, even in the scientific literature.
 So, that’s what we’ll go with here.

 Taurine what is it? by Ash Tilley will give the complete video rundown.

 What does taurine do?

-Taurine is made by the body from cysteine, which is a protein amino acid.
-If you eat the recommended amounts of protein, you should be getting enough cysteine to provide enough taurine.
+It is made from cysteine, which is a protein amino acid.
+By eating the recommended amounts of protein, you should be getting enough cysteine to create a beneficial amount of taurine.

-Buy taurine supplement Online at The Supplement Stop Australia.
+Buy taurine supplement online at The Supplement Stop Australia.
 Afterpay, ZipPay and secured credit card payment options available.
-The Supplement Stop has the best supplements range, with great online deals.
+The Supplement Stop has the best range of supplements, with a bunch of great online deals.
 Make our supplement store your home for achieving your health and fitness goals today!
-Receive your order faster with our Premium Star Track service. service.
+Receive your order faster with our Premium Star Track service.